Exemptions from the prescription charge

 NHSBSA has an exemption checking service to allow individuals to check if they hold a MATEX certificate and confirm if it is still valid to use.

-Please note: Patients who are pregnant or have given birth in the last 12 months without a valid maternity exemption certificate are NOT entitled to free NHS prescriptions
+Please note: Patients who are pregnant or have given birth in the last 12 months without a valid maternity exemption certificate are NOT entitled to free NHS prescriptions.

-For more information on MATEX certificates patients can speak to NHS Help with Heath Costs: 0300 330 1341
+For more information on MATEX patients can speak to NHS Help with Heath Costs: 0300 330 1341

 E. Medical exemption certificate